 Engagement funded in part by:

-The San Francisco Arts Commission, Yerba Buena Center for the Arts.
+The San Francisco Arts Commission, Yerba Buena Gardens Festival

-Production DetailsBuffalo Soldiers in the Philippine-American War: A Crisis of Consience
+Production DetailsBuffalo Soldiers in the Philippine-American War: A Crisis of Conscience

 This presentation is a preview workshop for its upcoming Fall premiere.
 Buffalo Soldiers in the Philippine American War: A Crisis of Conscience deals in an artistic fashion, the dilemma African American soldiers had over the American military's treatment of native Filipinos, which in some ways was historically similar to their treatment by white society in the U.S.John Calloway